suvinmajithia/suvinmajithia/README.md

 - Security Data Scientist / ML Engineer for Threat Detection
 - Detection Engineering with ML (UEBA, anomaly, fraud, DDoS)
 - AI Security / ML for Security Analytics
+- I am a Canadian Citizen and can work in USA and need sponsorship for roles in USA

 📫 Reach me: `majithiasuvin.1995@gmail.com`